-Billionaire Marc Lore, the former head of Walmart.com, has announced his plan to create the “utopian” city of Telosa by 2050.
+Billionaire Marc Lore, the former head of Walmart.com, is planning to create the “utopian” city of Telosa by 2050.

 Lore, who was the CEO of Walmart’s US e-commerce between 2016 and 2021, resigned from the mega-retailer in order to shift his entire focus towards creating Telosa.
 Lore is also a billionaire who was named one of the “smartest people in technology” by Fortune magazine.